VKuzia/stasobot/README.md

 TODO: all examples provided here are in russian as I've experimented only in that language.
 I will post english examples here soon as well.

-### If you want to try it...

-You should find some text data you want your model to be trained on and define the alphabet it should be using.
-For example, I've trained some models in russian language (so i've defined russian alphabet in both bot and model) using my friends' telegram messages (so i've exported them).
-To feed your model with data, just simply organize it into one txt file and see char_RNN.ipynb.

-Then, if you've saved your model in .pth format, configure environment and launch the bot :)

 ### Options

 You can configure generated text length and temperature.
 To see, what the last one means, see